dqvidl/dqvidl/README.md

 what i've been building:

-◆ Technical Founder @ PlayCreate - Cursor for Sports Coaching, 25M+ views, 1,000+ users
+◆ PlayCreate - Cursor for Sports Coaching, 25M+ views, 1,000+ users

 previously: